YuToutCourt/Terrafunder/README.md

 # Terrafunder
 <img src="https://img.shields.io/badge/Java-Maven-brightgreen.svg?style=plastic">

 Terrafunder is a plugin for Minecraft 1.8.* servers.
-It allow for players to provide an additional game mode (game mode inspired by SkyDefender)
+It allows players to provide an additional game mode (game mode inspired by SkyDefender)